sourabhrajwade/ninjatype/README.md

 2. **Choose Your Mode**: Select word count (10, 25, 50, 100) or time mode (15s, 30s, 60s, 120s)
 3. **Pick a Theme**: Switch themes from the settings to match your style
 4. **Select Word Sets**: Choose from different word lists or quote collections
-5. **Track Progress**: View your WPM, accuracy, and performance charts
+5. **Track Progress**: View your WPM, accuracy, and performance charts in real-time
+6. **View History**: Navigate to `/history` to see your complete typing history with lifetime stats, daily bests, and filterable performance data
-6. **Reset Anytime**: Press ESC or click the reset button to start over
+7. **Reset Anytime**: Press ESC or click the reset button to start over

 ## 🤝 Contributing